ShZil/network-utilities/Scanner/README.md

     - `ScanScreen` - Added a `RecommendedScan` button at the bottom
     - `RecommendProbabilities` - tidied up
     - `register` - calls `step` and `update_recommendation` each time a scan is called.

+[02:14] Some debugging later (which is much more fun than writing documentation), the recommended scans are now clickable and usable.

+[02:19] BUG: the recommended scan updates so quickly, that the scan that's executed is the next in the series and not what the user intends.

+[02:23] BUGFIX: fixed that bug listed above, using some _brain thinking_ and a `sleep(0.4)` statement.

+[02:29] More bug-fixing later, and now it seems to be working!